kuehnla/LimitedInstructionSetAssembler/README.md

-A simple Java program that converts a limited set of MIPS assembly instructions into hexadecimal machine code with the goal of furthering understanding the relationship between symbolic representations of code and machine code.
+A simple Java program that converts a limited set of MIPS assembly instructions into hexadecimal machine code with the goal of furthering understanding of the relationship between symbolic representations of code and machine code.

 Included instructions: